How to Make Beef Tallow

 Tallow and oil have different nutritional profiles and health benefits.
 Therefore, it’s difficult to say which is healthier overall.
 However, tallow does have some potential health benefits compared to certain oils.

 Tallow is a good source of monounsaturated fats, which have been linked to improved cholesterol levels, heart health, and hormonal balance.
-It is also rich in fat-soluble vitamins, such as vitamins A, D, E, and K, which are important for immune function, bone health, and skin health.
+It is also rich in fat-soluble vitamins, such as A, D, E, and K, which are essential for immune function, bone health, and skin health.

 In addition, beef tallow has a high smoke point, which means it can be used for high-heat cooking without producing harmful free radicals or toxic fumes.